These outdoor planter ideas are a quick and easy way to add character and curb appeal to your front porch or back yard. Get creative!

 One of the easiest ways to update an outdoor space with very little effort is adding beautiful planters.
 If your front porch or back yard is looking a little blah right now, pop by your local garden centre and pick up some inexpensive flowers and/or greenery to tie you through to fall.
 We have the cutest garden shop nearby called Red Barn Mercantile.
 I love their vintage and collected vibe, and always find the best ideas there.
 Boutique shops are some of the best places to gather inspiration, aren’t they?

 Of course, having the right planter can make or break the look of your outdoor space.
 Ditch the basic plastic pots flowers usually come in (or, rather, recycle) and transfer them to pretty boxes, tins, baskets or other decorative options instead.
-Look around your house to see what you may already have on hand, or stop by a thrift shop to pick up something inexpensive.
+Look around your house to see what you may already have on hand, or stop by a thrift shop to pick up something inexpensive you can use as a planter.
 It’s a good time to be creative!

 Earlier this spring, I spray painted an old basket to use as a planter for our front porch.
 I love the contrast of the black, as well as the unexpected use of a basket outdoors.